 The Company is subject to the net capital rules of the SEC and FINRA.
 The Company computes its net capital requirement under the alternative method provided for in Rule 15c3-1, which requires that the Company maintain net capital equal to the greater of \$1.0 million or 2% of aggregate debit items, as defined.
-At December 31, 2020, the Company had net capital of \$380.5 million and required net capital of \$1.0 million.
-The Company's ratio of net capital to aggregate debit items was 14,083%.
+At December 31, 2021, the Company had net capital of \$982.0 million and required net capital of \$1.0 million.

-The assets of \$70.3 million and the capital of \$31.1 million of WBIL are included in the consolidated computation of the Company's net capital because the assets of WBIL are readily available for the protection of the Company's customers, broker-dealers, and other creditors, as permitted by Rule 15c3-1, which resulted in an increase in net capital of \$4.5 million.
+The assets of \$129.3 million and the capital of \$62.9 million of WBIL are included in the consolidated computation of the Company's net capital because the assets of WBIL are readily available for the protection of the Company's customers, broker-dealers, and other creditors, as permitted by Rule 15c3-1, which resulted in an increase in net capital of \$6.5 million.